-The Finisterre Camino or Camino de Fisterra is a unique route traditionally starting in Santiago.
+The Camino Finisterre to Santiago [Reverse] or Camino de Fisterra is a unique route traditionally starting in Santiago.
 However, in this route you have the option to start in Muxia or Finisterre, believed to be the ‘Edge of the World’ and finishing up in Santiago de Compostela.
 This trail takes pilgrims east from the stunning Atlantic coast of Galicia.
-Once in Fisterra, enjoy a well earned swim in the sea.
-For a really special experience we recommend starting in the quaint fishing village of Muxia and then walking along the rugged coast, famed among pilgrims for its picturesque sanctuary by the ocean and ‘magic’ stones.
-Contact our travel team to learn more about the Finisterre Camino.
+Once in Fisterra, enjoy a well-earned swim in the sea.
+For a really special experience, we recommend starting in the quaint fishing village of Muxia and then walking along the rugged coast, famed among pilgrims for its picturesque sanctuary by the ocean and ‘magic’ stones.
+Contact our travel team to learn more about the Camino Finisterre to Santiago [Reverse].

-Please note, if you’d like to get your Compostela certificate in Santiago you will need to start in Muxia to cover the minimum distance required.
+Please note, if you’d like to get your Compostela certificate in Santiago, you will need your Camino Finisterre to Santiago [Reverse] to start in Muxia to cover the minimum distance required.

 This Camino route pre-dates Christianity, as pagans would head to mythical Cape Fisterra on the Costa da Morte (Coast of Death) where they believed the sun died and the worlds of the dead and the living became closer.
 Prayers would be said and offerings would be made to please the gods.
 It was a place rich in pagan rites, myths and legends.
 Fisterra is also believed to be the location of Ara Solis, a magical place and altar dedicated to the dying sun.